adderbyte/DataCentricEngineersWorkgroup/flutterCrossPlatformProject/FlutterNaviagtePages/Readme.md

 ### Navigating pages in flutter
+Assume flutter has already beem inatalled:

+                *  download the files
-                *  flutter create navigation
+                *  on terminal: flutter create navigation
-                *  remove the main.dart file and replace it with this.
+                *  delete the main.dart file and replace it with the downloaded main.dart file.
-                *  repalce the pubspec.yaml with the one above
+                *  repalce the pubspec.yaml with the dowoaded one too.
                 *  flutter pub get (optional)